 In 1994, Troy began his law enforcement service with Fort Bend ISD.
 He has spent the two decades since serving Fort Bend County in various law enforcement roles.
 From 2004 to 2012, he served two terms as the elected Constable for Ft.
 Bend County Pct.
 4. After two successful terms as Constable, Troy was elected as Fort Bend County Sheriff in 2012.
 He won re-election as Sheriff in 2016 and completed his second four-year term in December 2020.

-In his 8 years as Sheriff, Troy has maintained his fiscal conservative principles of doing more with less, while managing the 826 staff and $79 million budget of the Fort Bend County Sheriff's Office.
-He instituted cutting edge recidivism reduction programs like HVAC and welding training programs for non-violent Fort Bend County jail inmates, at no cost to taxpayers, so the inmates had job ready skills when they were released.
-He used his position as Sheriff to advocate increased awareness of mental illness, even hosting large seminars.
-He even took steps to start a specialized mental health unit at the Sheriff's Office who responds to mental health calls.
+In his 8 years as Sheriff, Troy maintained his fiscally conservative principles of doing more with less, while managing the 826 staff and $79 million budget of the Fort Bend County Sheriff's Office.
+He instituted cutting-edge recidivism reduction programs like HVAC and welding training programs for non-violent Fort Bend County jail inmates, at no cost to taxpayers, so the inmates had job-ready skills when they were released.
+He used his position as Sheriff to advocate increased awareness of the mental illness, even hosting large seminars.
+He even took steps to start a specialized mental health unit at the Sheriff's Office that responds to mental health calls.

-Since taking over as Sheriff, crime is also down in Fort Bend County:
+During his time as Sheriff, crime was down in Fort Bend County: